zqfang/GSEApy/docs/introduction.rst

 .. code:: shell

    # if you have conda
-   $ conda install -c bioconda gseapy
+   $ conda install -c conda-forge -c bioconda gseapy

-   # for windows users
-   $ conda install -c bioninja gseapy

    # or use pip to install the latest release
    $ pip install gseapy